 1988: Ramping it up

 A major project to renovate the Great Western Warehouse began, and in November, the Xperiment! science centre opened on the top floor.

 1989: With a little help from our friends

-Since we opened, the Friends of the Museum have helped to bring the site to life by running steam train rides at weekends.
+Since the museum opened, the Friends of the Museum helped to bring the site to life by running steam train rides at weekends.
 In 1989, they launched a major project to build a full-size replica of the Planet locomotive, which came into service on the Liverpool and Manchester Railway in December 1830.

 1991: The power story continues